“I’ve never convinced someone by starting off calling them an asshole.”

 Forcefully advocating for your position in a respectful debate is the hallmark of a free society.
 Many of the people I respect the most are those who I agree with the least.
 One must know his beliefs and be willing to defend them.
 If you cannot defend them, they are not worth having.

 In a recent discussion, a gentleman “friend of a friend” challenged a statement I made on an actual friend’s wall.
 We went back and forth a bit, then found that we mostly agree.
 Then another “friend of a friend” chimed in and the debate raged yet again.
 The things that the first “friend of a friend” and I had in common were gone.
-He began to argue from a much more rigid position, buoyed by a bad-cop character that handled the ridicule.
+He began to argue from a much more rigid position, buoyed by a bad-cop character.

 As in life, consistency is key.
 Being unpredictable is useful when you’re trying to destroy an enemy on the battlefield.
 When trying to convince a critic, it only adds confusion and increases misunderstanding.
 Know your position and argue it passionately.
 If your original belief is not strong enough to stick with, then it’s not a debate worth having.